vitest-dev/vitest/docs/api/index.md

   After the test has passed or failed verifies that certain number of assertions was called during a test.
 Useful case would be to check if an asynchronous code was called.

-  For examples, if we have a function than asynchronously calls two matchers, we can assert that they were actually called.
+  For example, if we have a function that asynchronously calls two matchers, we can assert that they were actually called.

   ```ts
   import { expect, test } from 'vitest'